 The Best Upholstery Fabrics for Senior Living Facilities

-Senior living facilities need furniture that meet the fabric selection, functionality, design, and material in compliance with health regulations.
+Senior living facilities need furniture that meets the fabric selection, functionality, design, and material in compliance with health regulations.
 That is why choosing one for this purpose takes careful consideration.
 The choice of furniture can affect the daily lives of residents and staff members.
 They will need to be easy to maintain and should allow ease of movement.

 Easy-to-clean and low-maintenance materials are the best choices in this case.
 They should be highly resistant to stains and able to endure frequent use.
 You will also want to choose functional furniture for senior living facilities.

-This means that the material should be strong, durable, and supportive of senior residents’ everyday movements.
+This means the material should be strong, durable, and supportive of senior residents’ everyday movements.
 For example, many of them will rely on furniture as a support when they are walking between rooms or when simply standing up.
 You will want an upholstery fabric that softens the edges and won’t inadvertently irritate their skin.

 Linen is a good choice for this.
 Like cotton, this natural fiber is used in many household items like furniture and curtains.
 It is durable, breathable, and less prone to pilling.

-Polyester, while more prone to pilling compared to linen, can still be a good choice as a fabric for seniors during the winter months as it is water repellant and dries quickly.
+Polyester, while more prone to pilling compared to linen, can still be a good choice as a fabric for seniors during the winter months as it is water-repellant and dries quickly.
 This fabric doesn’t absorb moisture.

 It is also a good idea to choose an antimicrobial fabric.
 This kind of fabric protects against the growth of bacteria, mold, mildew, and other pathogenic microorganisms.
 The textile is often given an antimicrobial treatment to make it more efficient against microorganisms.